 Every time I go to a theme park, concert, or festival, I am tempted to buy a funnel cake.
 It’s not often I attend these events so when there is funnel cake present, I begin an inner battle of whether or not I should indulge.
-I wasn’t attending any concert or fairs this past weekend but it was my sister’s bachelorette party, a good reason to bring out all food indulgences.
+I wasn’t attending any concert or fairs this past weekend but it was my sister’s bachelorette party, a good reason to bring out all the food indulgences.
 Everyone loves funnel cake; combined with my sister’s favorite dessert, red velvet, and you have glorious, fluffy red velvet funnel cakes.
 I served this fried deliciousness with a whipped cream cheese dip to complete the dessert.
 Ready for dessert yet?

 - 1 cup heavy cream